cwmoss/phuety/README.md

 links to css/js files

-## component map
+## Component Map

-it needs a prefix based map to find the components in your project.
+It needs a prefix based map to find the components in your project.

     $map = [
         // <app.layout> => layout.phue.php